Summary

-The purpose of this article is to evaluate Mid-America Apartment Communities Inc. (NYSE:NYSE:MAA) as an investment option.
+The purpose of this article is to evaluate Mid-America Apartment Communities Inc. (NYSE:MAA) as an investment option.
 The company is a "real estate investment trust that focuses on the acquisition, selective development, redevelopment, and management of multifamily homes throughout the Southeast, Southwest, and Mid-Atlantic regions of the United States".

 This has been a REIT I cover regularly, and actually recommended about four months ago.
 In hindsight, that idea worked out very nicely for a while.
-Two months after publication the gain was in double-digits.
+Two months after publication the gain was in double digits.
 At that point, I suggested caution:

 Simply, the performance over the last month vindicates that change of heart.
 The 1-month chart looks very nasty by comparison:

-Given that the stock has hit correction territory in the short-term, I thought it was time to do another review.
+Given that the stock has hit correction territory in the short term, I thought it was time to do another review.
 After some thought, I believe a buy case has opened up again for MAA.
 I will explain my reasoning below.

 To begin, I want to touch on the primary reason I like MAA, and rental apartment plays in general at the moment.
 This has to do with rising rents.
 The cost of housing has gone up across the board, grabbing a larger share of America's disposable income.
 It probably comes as no surprise to readers that cost of shelter has been going up, but the pace of this rise has been historic: